Which Products and Habits Save Money and Are Eco-Friendly?

 11. Reusable Items or Ditch Them

-Straws, napkins, paper towels and so many other products have become the norm.
+Straws, napkins, paper towels and other products have become the norm when they are not needed at all.

 Also, reusable coffee cup, thermos for your lunch so you can take lunch from home, use cloth instead of paper towel and fabric napkins instead of paper ones.